 Low Carb Veggie Wraps

 Transform ordinary sandwiches into delicious, gluten-free veggie wraps.
 Replace the bread with large lettuce leaves, collard greens, or rice paper rolls.
 Layer them with avocado, sprouted seeds, capsicums, shredded cabbage, carrots, lettuce or kale.
-Add your favorite protein source such as egg, grilled chicken, prawns, salmon or seasoned tofu.
-Drizzle with a zesty homemade dressing or spicy hummus for added flavor.
+Add your favourite protein source such as egg, grilled chicken, prawns, salmon or seasoned tofu.
+Drizzle with a zesty homemade dressing or spicy hummus for added flavour.
 Such easy meal prep too!

 Sneaky Veggie Smoothies